 - Improvements were made to the Palo Alto parser for better application discovery.

 - To verify that logs are being successfully uploaded, you can now see the status of your log collectors in the Cloud App Security portal.

 - Built-in IP address tags and custom IP tags are now considered hierarchically, with custom IP tags taking precedence over built-in IP tags.
-For instance, if an IP address is tagged as Risky based on threat intelligence, but there is a custom IP tag that identifies it as Corporate the custom category and tags will take precedence.
+For instance, if an IP address is tagged as Risky based on threat intelligence, but there's a custom IP tag that identifies it as Corporate, the custom category and tags will take precedence.